Breadcrumb

 - Mind-body techniques like mindfulness, meditation, and yoga.

 Some people may try different diets or natural health products to help manage their symptoms.
-This is because they may notice new sensitivities to certain foods and chemicals.
-If you try a new diet or natural health product, pay attention to how your body and symptoms respond to it.
-It may help to work closely with your doctor to figure out what works best for you and your symptoms.
+Talk with your doctor before you try a new diet or natural health product.
+And pay attention to how your body and symptoms respond to it.
+You can work closely with your doctor to figure out what works best for you.

 Related Information